trilbymedia/grav-plugin-login-ldap/README.md

 >
 > Also note that the password will never be stored in the Grav user under `accounts/`.

+### Blacklist LDAP Fields

+With the Blacklist Fields you have the option of ignoring fields.
+This is useful for skipping users sensitive data or fields that are stored as media.
+For example phone numbers, home addresses or images, videos, etc.

 ### Troubleshooting

 If a user is simply unable to authenticate against the LDAP server, an entry will be logged into the Grav log (`logs/grav.log`) file with the attempted `dn`.
 This can be used to ensure the `user_dn` entry is correct and can be tested against any other LDAP login system.